techidaily/site-activate-lock/source/_posts/how-to-remove-the-activation-lock-on-your-ipad-and-apple-iphone-15-pro-max-without-apple-account-by-drfone-ios.md

 This article will talk about the solutions for the issues that these activation locks cause.
 There are several ways of getting around the iPhone's activation lock.
 In this article, they will be recorded from top to bottom for the clients.
 So keep following us to get your Apple iPhone 15 Pro Max or **iPad activation lock bypass code without Apple ID.**

-## Part 1: 4 Methods to Remove Activation Lock without Apple ID

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/DCARjc5g5VI?si=9OfovbKBrpoJeXTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/mK1lEBRm_1w?si=FSaM0OKO0XBCgjtT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 1: 4 Methods to Remove Activation Lock without Apple ID

 ### Dr.Fone - Screen Unlock